-School readiness funding will provide extra support to kindergartens to help more children reach school developmentally on track.
+School readiness funding will provide extra support to kindergartens to help children to get the most out of their early learning.

-Not every child has an equal chance to thrive at kindergarten—and those who struggle might never catch up.
-This funding will mean that, regardless of their circumstances, more children will benefit from the boost that quality learning in the early years provides.
+Not every child has an equal chance to thrive at kindergarten.
+School readiness funding will mean that, regardless of their circumstances, more children will benefit from the boost that quality learning in the early years provides.

 Leading the nation in early childhood reform

-School readiness funding is a crucial element of improving learning and development outcomes for all Victorian children, with additional funding supporting kindergartens that need it the most.
+School readiness funding is a crucial element of improving learning and development outcomes for all Victorian children, especially those experiencing educational disadvantage, with additional funding supporting kindergartens that need it the most.

 Kindergartens can use their funding on a range of supports, resources and expertise proven to enrich their programs and practices based on the needs of their children.

-The funding will allow services to engage with professional support such as speech therapists and language and literacy experts, who can help children and build the capability of families and educators.
+The funding will allow services to engage with professional support such as speech therapists, occupational therapists and language and literacy experts, who can help children and build the capability of families and educators.

 Being rolled out from next year, school readiness funding will: